How to make your household appliances last longer

 Every 3-6 months, keep the compressor coils clean by removing the dust from underneath and behind your fridge.
 The dust causes the refrigerator to overheat and work harder.

-If you have a regular stove element, keep the drip pans clean and don’t cover them with tinfoil as it can cause a short circuit.
+If you have a regular stove element, keep the drip pans clean and doesn’t cover them with tin foil as it can cause a short circuit.